-Your guide to the rent cap and moratorium on evictions in Scotland
+Your guide to the Scottish rent cap and moratorium on evictions

 What are the current rules under the rent cap?

-The Cost of Living (Tenant Protection) (Scotland) Bill 2022, including a rent freeze and moratorium on evictions, was backdated to 6 September 2022 until the end of March 2023.
+The Cost of Living (Tenant Protection) (Scotland) Bill 2022, including a rent freeze and moratorium on evictions, was in place from 6 September 2022 until the end of March 2023.
 Any rent increase notices issued on or after 6 September 2022 were void - yet rent increases issued before this date are still valid.

 From 1 April 2023, rent increases have been capped at 3% - although private landlords can apply to increase rents up to 6% to help cover certain costs.
 Enforcement of evictions will also continue to be "prevented", with certain exemptions.

 The current rent cap only applies to the private rented sector, as a separate agreement was reached to keep rent increases below inflation for the next financial year in the Scottish social housing sector.